RED LODGE POST

 - North American Indian Days, Browning

 Dates of events may change from year-to-year.
 Just do a look-up on Google for a powwow/fair and find dates and a description of activities.
-NOTICE: Many events in Montana are being cancelled in 2020, due to concerns about coronavirus.
-So check on an event before you go to see if it still scheduled to take place in 2020.
+NOTICE: Check on an event before you go and find out if it is scheduled to take place in 2021.